-The Folkestone Film Club meets every Thursday morning for members and guests to socialise and enjoy complimentary tea, coffee, and biscuits in our main screen, followed by a film at 11am.
+The Folkestone Film Club meets every Thursday morning from 10:00am, to socialise and enjoy complimentary tea, coffee, and biscuits in our main screen, followed by a film at 11:00am.

-Save £1.50 on admission to the Film Club each week by becoming a member; purchase your membership from our box office.
-Annual membership and can be managed or renewed online.
-New memberships will be available from 9th September.
+You can purchase your membership from our box office.
+Annual membership can be managed or renewed online.

 Directed by Stephen Frears • Starring Sally Hawkins, Harry Lloyd, Steve Coogan • 108 mins • Certificate 12A

 An amateur historian defies the stodgy academic establishment in her efforts to find King Richard III's remains, which were lost for over 500 years.